MaEgV/population-modeling/README.md

 first_bacteria = create_bacteria(p_for_death=0.1)  # creating first bacteria to start a population
 population = create_population(first_bacteria)  # creating population

-selector = Selector(ExternalFactors())  # creating the initial parameters of the population and selector mutation_mode = NormalMutations()  # mutation mode for bacterias iterations
+selector = Selector(ExternalFactors())  # creating the initial parameters of the population and selectors mutation_mode = NormalMutations()  # mutation mode for bacterias iterations

 for _ in range(10):